North Carolina's congressional districts: Constitutionality of the 2017 redistricting

-On 3 September 2019 a three-judge panel in a 357-page ruling unanimously struck down the Republican-led state legislature drawn 2017 enacted maps, which were drawn to replace the 2011 maps which were also ruled unconstitutional and thrown out on racial grounds.
+On September 3, 2019, a three-judge panel in a 357-page ruling unanimously struck down the Republican-led state legislature drawn 2017 enacted maps, which were drawn to replace the 2011 maps which were also ruled unconstitutional and thrown out on racial grounds.
 The court ruled that the state House and state Senate districts maps were such an extreme partisan gerrymander that they violated the state constitution.
 In the ruling the state legislature was ordered by the court to immediately start drawing new maps; the court demanded that they be drawn based on criteria like population, contiguity, and county lines.
 Districts had to be drawn without "partisan considerations and election results data," and done so in plain view, a departure from the closed-door processes the ruling eschews.
 "At a minimum, that would require all map drawing to occur at public hearings, with any relevant computer screen visible to legislators and public observers."
 The judges said the new maps had to be completed in two weeks; they also said they reserved the right to move the 2020 primary election if needed.

 In October 2019, a panel of three judges ruled that the map was an unfair partisan gerrymander and had to be redrawn.
-On 15 November 2019 the North Carolina General Assembly passed a bill that drew new districts that were used for the 2020 elections.
-The 2nd and 6th districts were drawn to be more favorable to Democrats under the new proposal.
-On 2 December 2019 a three-judge panel ruled that newly Republican-drawn congressional district maps completed in November 2019 would stand for federal elections in 2020.
-The maps allowed to stay in place on 2 December 2019 would only be used once.
-After the 2020 United States census the congressional districts will be redrawn again in 2021.
+On November 15, 2019, the General Assembly passed a bill that drew new districts that were used for the 2020 elections.
+The 2nd and 6th congressional districts were drawn to be more favorable to Democrats under the new proposal.
+On December 2, 2019, a three-judge panel ruled that newly Republican-drawn congressional district maps completed in November 2019 would stand for federal elections in 2020.
+The maps allowed to stay in place would only be used once.
+After the 2020 census, the congressional districts would have to be redrawn again.